bs5389/MTA_WaitTime/README.md

 Read in two Wait-Time metric files.
 Read in length by Zip Code from QGIS.
+Cleaned Data, isolated column with group by and summarize.
+Left Join to add length, Mutate to add rank, Created ggplot dumbbell chart, stylized with color, size, text.
 Ran simple regression with three variables to test significance.